SPOR National Steering Committee

 Patient Partners in Arthritis Program

-Ms. Anne Lyddiatt's work experience in nursing was primarily in the areas of administration, education and community health.
-A diagnosis of inflammatory arthritis necessitated leaving the work force but once her disease was under control, she became active in volunteer activities.
+Ms. Anne Lyddiatt worked as a nurse primarily in the areas of administration, education and community health until a diagnosis of inflammatory arthritis necessitated leaving the work force.
+Once her disease was under control she became active in volunteer activities.

-Fifteen years ago, Ms. Lyddiatt joined a volunteer program, Patient Partners in Arthritis.
+Over 20 years ago, Ms. Lyddiatt joined a volunteer program, Patient Partners in Arthritis.
 In this program, she was trained in basic clinical musculoskeletal examination skills to a level enabling her to lead educational sessions with medical students, residents and health care professionals within the medical school curriculum and CME (continuing medical education) events.
-Her involvement in the program evolved and, for the past twelve years, Anne has been the national trainer.
+Her involvement in the program evolved and, for the past fifteen years, Anne has been the national trainer for the program.
 Twelve Canadian medical schools include the program in their curriculum, so her duties also involve maintaining standardization of the program and ensuring resources and training are up to date.

-Anne has served on and continues to serve on various groups and boards to help in the development of self-management guidelines and tools for chronic disease management, at both the patient and professional level.
+Anne has served on and continues to serve on various groups and boards to help in the development and implementation of new knowledge at both the patient and professional level.
+She is involved in several volunteer activities including Cochrane, OMERACT, CIHR Institute of Musculoskeletal Health and Arthritis and the Arthritis Alliance of Canada.

 Dr. W. Robert McMaster